 The whole point of this journey down Moonstruck Lane is to tell you that it gave me a hankering for pizza.
 We usually have our regular Friday pizza night, but it didn’t happen this week.
 I was too busy posting to this blog.

 So, Friday pizza night turned into Sunday pizza night.
 It has been my personal quest to perfect a homemade pizza crust and I think I am finally there.

-Thanks to my good friend, JS, for her help in perfecting the crust recipe.
+Thanks to my good friend, JS, for her help in perfecting this pizza dough recipe.